CoQ10 is one of the most powerful heart vitamins for maintaining healthy energy levels, especially as we age.

 One of the situations the mice were exposed to was a “novel field test” that measured the activity level of the mice.
 He found that the mice that were given CoQ10 were significantly more active than those mice that didn’t receive CoQ10—and this effect was seen in all of the CoQ10-treated mice, both young and old.
 I've observed the same thing in myself and with my human patients, that taking CoQ10 for energy makes a real difference.

-But just as important as the energizing side of CoQ10 is the fact that CoQ10 is a powerful free-radical scavenger.
+But just as important as the energizing side of the right CoQ10 dosage is the fact that CoQ10 is a powerful free-radical scavenger.
 This is extremely significant, because as more energy is produced in your cells, the number of free radicals that are released also increases, which means you need even more antioxidants as energy production revs up.

 What Is the Best Form of CoQ10 to Take?

 After much ongoing research, I’ve found that Hydro-Q Sorb® form of CoQ10 for energy works best, which is what I’ve included in my Omega Q Plus® formula.
-I’ve also combined it with L-Carnitine—an amino acid that delivers fatty acids to the mitochondria in the heart cells where energy is produced.
+I’ve also combined it with another heart vitamin, L-Carnitine—an amino acid that delivers fatty acids to the mitochondria in the heart cells where energy is produced.